What People Do

 Enjoy a slower pace of life.
 There are many opportunities for solitude in Kalaupapa, often described as looking and feeling like the “old” Hawai`i of 50 years ago.

 Celebrate Christmas in July.
-Once a year, usually July, people get a good seat by the dock to watch all the bulk supplies for the year being unloaded from the barge.
-Canned goods for the grocery store, furniture, automobiles and trucks, washers, dryers, refrigerators, beer for the bar, a year’s supply of gasoline, construction supplies; all arrive on the barge.
-It’s the best show in town.
+Once a year, usually July, people gather at the dock to watch the year's bulk supplies be unloaded from the barge.
+Canned goods for the grocery store, furniture, automobiles, washers, dryers, refrigerators, beer for the bar, a year’s supply of gasoline, construction supplies; all arrive on the barge.